-There were no material events that would trigger direct or indirect contingent financial obligation that other persons during the period.
+There were no material events that would trigger direct or indirect contingent financial obligation that would materially affect the company's operation, including any default or acceleration of obligation.

-The Company did not enter into any material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships with unconsolidated entities or decreasing in any material way.
+The Company did not enter into any material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships with unconsolidated entities or other persons during the period.

-There were no any known trends or any known demands, commitments, events or uncertainties that I would result in or that were reasonably likely to result in the Company's liquidity increase or
+There were no any known trends or any known demands, commitments, events or uncertainties that I would result in or that were reasonably likely to result in the Company's liquidity increase or decreasing in any material way.
+The crucial period of the Covid-19 pandemic has already passed, thus the Covid-19 patients has materially decreased, which has caused material impact on the income of the hospital.

-The Company continues to spend for regular capital expenditures during the quarter as disclosed in continuing operations.

-Note 11 of the unaudited interim financial statements.
+The Company continues to spend for regular capital expenditures during the quarter as disclosed in Note 11 of the unaudited interim financial statements.

 There were no known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact on net sales or revenues or income from continuing operations.
+The crucial period of the Covid-19 pandemic has already passed, thus the Covid-19 patients has materially decreased, which has caused material impact on the income of the hospital.

-There were no significant elements of income or loss that did not arise from the Company's reflected in the financial adjustments of the interim period.
+There were no significant elements of income or loss that did not arise from the Company's continuing operations.

-There were no material events subsequent to the end of the interim period that have not been
+There were no material events subsequent to the end of the interim period that have not been reflected in the financial adjustments of the interim period.